Healthy Recipes Blog

 Asian cabbage salad is served in a white bowl with chopsticks.

-I got the recipe for this Asian cabbage salad from my mother-in-law.
-Many of her recipes are quite elaborate, but this is an easy one—though it does not lack flavor!
+I received the recipe for this salad from my mother-in-law.
+Many of her recipes are quite elaborate, but this is an easy one.
 It's one of my favorite salads, and my entire family enjoys it.
 Its flavor profile is quite different than the flavor of this homemade coleslaw.
 Not surprisingly, it goes exceptionally well with Asian-style main dishes.
+I love that you can make it ahead of time, refrigerate it for a few hours, and then serve it.
+It gets better in the fridge!

 Ingredients